 “No. Why, you looking to buy it?”

 “Naw man, I just don’t want the shit to change!”

-His face relaxes and warms.
+His face relaxes.
 “Me either man.
 Me either.”

 We begin to talk about the Med as a cultural institution of the city of Berkeley (“It IS a fucking institution,” he says).